What is the World Marathon Challenge?

 Will there be media coverage of the World Marathon Challenge?

-Yes, signifcant media coverage can be expected.
-Furthermore, a cameraman / news reporter will follow the entire trip with the competitors.
-The 2015 and 2016 World Marathon Challenges recieved extensive exposure on all the main international news channels.
+Yes, significant media coverage can be expected.
+Furthermore, cameramen and photographers will follow the entire trip with the competitors.
+The 2015, 2016 and 2017 World Marathon Challenges recieved extensive exposure on all the main international news channels.

 Can I join The 7 Continents Marathon Club?